freerange/site/soups/weeklinks/week-221-links.snip.markdown

 This pretty much sums up how I imagine most people are using services to share their experiences.

-I love this quote, "You’re just a prism that takes bits of light and sound and channels them into The Cloud, to be stored with all the other bits of light and sound from everyone else.
+I love this quote, "You're just a prism that takes bits of light and sound and channels them into The Cloud, to be stored with all the other bits of light and sound from everyone else.
 You become nothing more than the thumb operating your smartphone." <%= by('chris-roos') %>

 ### [Game of Life in APL](http://www.youtube.com/watch?v=a9xAKttWgP4)